High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - 1 small whole grain pita or cracker (optional)

-One can of tuna delivers more protein per ounce than almost any other food.
-Mix with Greek yogurt instead of mayo for creaminess and extra protein.
+One can of tuna delivers more grams per ounce than almost anything else you can open.
+Mix with Greek yogurt instead of mayo for creaminess and extra nutrition.
 Serve over greens or on its own.
 No cooking required — canned or fresh both work.

 - 1 can (5 oz) albacore tuna in water, drained